haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 #### HADDOCK submission: Input data

-Locate "[Submit a new job](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"}" button.
+Locate and click on the "[Submit a new job](https://wenmr.science.uu.nl/haddock2.4/submit/1){:target="_blank"}" button.
 Note that you are now in "Input data" tab.

 In this stage of the submission process we will upload the structures we previously prepared with PyMOL.

 * **Step1:** In the field "Job name", define a name for your docking run, e.g. *E2A-HPR*.

-* **Step2:** In the field "Number of molecules", select the number of molecules to dock, in this case 2.
+* **Step2:** In the field "Number of molecules", select the number of molecules to dock, in this case 2,  which is the default value.

 * **Step3:** In the section "Molecule 1 - input", upload the PDB file for E2A.